 - Recruiters can work anywhere: Mobile recruiting isn’t just about convenience for the candidates.
 It allows managers and hiring authorities to work via mobile as well, so they can work even when not near the computer.
 For example, a restaurant manager who was too busy during open hours to get to the computer can quickly review candidates and send texts over the phone from home.
 It also makes it easier to quickly react to a new applicant no matter when they submit.

-Many of the best recruiting apps handle mobile recruiting as well as website job posting.
-Look for those that optimize for mobile, allow text messaging within their system, and have tools that utilize social media, such as Apply via LinkedIn.
+Many of the best recruiting software handle mobile recruiting as well as website job postings.
+Look for those that optimize for mobile, allow text messaging within their system, and have tools that utilize social media.
+The following recruiting tools have mobile app versions:

 - ZipRecruiter: ZipRecruiter has 25 million active users per month; 70% of them search on mobile.